mrbru12/stopwatch.nvim/README.md

 # stopwatch.nvim ⏱️

 An extremely simple plugin to keep track of how much time has passed since you started your current instance of Neovim.
-The elapsed time is formatted as "HOUR:MINUTE", without the SECONDS, because I find them a bit distracting.

 ## Installation